valignatev/heaven-and-hell/README.md

 * Define your favorite light and dark themes
 * Choose which one to run by default
-* Switch between them at a single keypress
+* Switch between them with a single keypress
 * Easily roll back to default emacs theme in case of messed faces

 ## Installation